ni/monodrive-documentation/docs/r2v/about.md

-Combining the Real-to-Virtual road meshes, monoDrive GeoDatabase satellite tiles, and static road art placement, the Real-to-Virtual system produces Unreal Engine maps that are usable in the monoDrive Simulator and Scene Editor.
+Combining the Real-to-Virtual road meshes, monoDrive GeoDatabase satellite tiles, and static road art placement, the Real-to-Virtual system produces Unreal Engine maps that are usable in the monoDrive Simulator and Scenario Editor.
 The monoDrive clients can connect to the running simulator to replay the original dynamic actors from the generated Trajectory File or create their own, new scenarios using the monoDrive Scenario Editor.